brunodpoliveira/Fallout1DemoAI/README.md

 ### Controls
 #TODO virtualcontroller explanations
-- Player movement and interaction are placeholders: Arrow keys for directions and Z/Button West for entering dialog with a NPC
+- Player movement and interaction are placeholders: Arrow keys for directions and Z/West Button (the bottom button) for entering dialog with a NPC
+- Press the Return/ North Button (The middle button) to pause the game.
+You can acess the Notes from this menu
 - Interact with NPCs by typing messages on the Dialog Window, and click the buttons with your mouse to interact with them.
 - Hold and drag the right mouse button in the Dialog message window to scroll through it
 - Future versions will include voice input and additional controls.